Apple iPhone 13, inflation data and Blinken Afghanistan audition for the week in the lead | ExBulletin

 Meanwhile, Amazon CEO Andy Jassy will go through his first hiring campaign to head the e-commerce giant with the company’s third annual career day.
 Amazon is seeking to fill more than 40,000 available business and technology positions and tens of thousands of hourly positions in its operating network.

-Amazon VP of Workforce Development Ardine Williams told FOX Business the hiring campaign focused on the company’s “fast-growing businesses”, including Amazon Web Services , Amazon Advertising, Amazon Alexa and Project Kuiper, an initiative to provide broadband Internet access through the launch of satellites into low earth orbit.
+Ardine Williams, Vice President of Workforce Development at Amazon told FOX Business hiring campaign focuses on the company’s “fast growing businesses” including Amazon Web Services, Amazon Advertising, Amazon Alexa and Project Kuiper, an initiative to provide broadband internet access through the launch of satellites in low earth orbit.

 The virtual event will feature 20,000 free one-on-one career coaching sessions from Amazon’s team of 1,200 recruiters, coding workshops led by Amazon software development engineers, and a breakout session “How to Interview at Amazon “led by two senior recruiters with a combined 25 years of interviewing experience with the company.